Svratka (river): Protection of nature

-Economy
+Tourism

 The Svratka is among the popular rivers for river tourism.
-Two of its sections are navigable; however, the upper section is navigable only during the spring thaw and after heavy rains, and the lower section depends on the discharge of the Vír I and Vír II reservoirs.
+Two of its sections are navigable for paddlers; however, the upper section is navigable only during the spring thaw and after heavy rains, and the lower section depends on the discharge of the Vír I and Vír II reservoirs.
 A short slalom channel is built between Vír I and Vír II.